mvolkmann/blog/src/swift/ARKit.md

 Each behavior has a trigger and a sequence of actions.
 The trigger and each action can be configured.

-Each trigger has a type and a set of "Affected Objects".
-The supported trigger types include:

-- "Tap" when an object in a specified set is tapped
-- "Scene Start" when the scene is rendered
-- "Proximity to Camera" when an object in a specified set is a specified distance from the camera
-- "Collide" when an object from a specified set collides with an object in another specified set
-- "Notification" when a notification with a specified identifier is received

-Each action also has a type and a set of "Affected Objects".
-Example action types include:

-- "Emphasize" has "Duration", "Motion Type", and "Style".
-- "Play Sound" has volume and "Audio Clip", and "Triggered while Running".
-- "Add Force" has "Velocity".
-- "Hide" has "Duration" and "Motion Type".
-- "Wait" has "Duration".
-- "Show" has "Duration" and "Motion Type".

 To add a behavior to the selected object:

 - Tap the circle containing a right-pointing arrow in the upper-right.